-9.2 Engine malfunctions
+10.2 Engine malfunctions

-Fault Possible cause Remedy Engine does not start Fuel tank empty Check, refill if necessary Fuel valve closed Open the fuel valve Fuel system clogged Cleaning the fuel strainer Check the fuel strainer in the carburettor Have it checked by qualified expert personnel Engine stop switch in position "OFF" Engine stop switch in position "ON" Engine oil level too low Check the engine oil level, top up if necessary No ignition spark Clean the spark plug, replace if necessary Engine stop switch defective Have it checked by qualified expert personnel No fuel in carburettor Check the fuel supply Have it checked by qualified expert personnel Engine does not Recoil starter defective Replace the recoil starter crank when oper- ating the recoil starter Spring broken Replace the recoil starter Starter rope of Recoil starter dirty Clean the recoil starter recoil starter does not return to initial position Insufficient pretension of the spring Check the pretension of the spring, adjust if necessary Spring broken Replace the recoil starter Low engine power Air filter clogged Clean the air filter, replace if necessary Throttle cable defective Have it checked by qualified expert personnel Engine defective Have it checked by qualified expert personnel Carburettor defective Have it checked by qualified expert personnel Engine overheats Lack of cooling air Clean the air filter, replace if necessary Cleaning the cooling fins and the cooling air intake openings Engine stops Fuel system clogged Cleaning the fuel strainer Check the fuel strainer in the carburettor Have it checked by qualified expert personnel Fuel tank empty Check, refill if necessary
+Fault Possible cause Remedy Engine does not Fuel tank empty.
+Check, refill if necessary. start.
+Fuel valve closed.
+Open the fuel valve.
+Fuel system clogged.
+Clean the fuel strainer.
+Check the fuel strainer in the carburettor.
+Have it checked by qualified expert personnel.
+Engine stop switch in position "OFF".
+Set the engine stop switch to position "ON".
+Engine oil level too low.
+Check the engine oil level, top up if necessary.
+No ignition spark.
+Clean the spark plug, replace if necessary.
+Engine stop switch defective.
+Have it checked by qualified expert personnel.
+No fuel in carburettor.
+Check the fuel supply.
+Clean the fuel strainer.
+Have it checked by qualified expert personnel.
+Engine does not crank when oper- Recoil starter defective.
+Replace the recoil starter. ating the recoil starter.
+Spring broken.
+Replace the recoil starter.
+Starter rope of Recoil starter dirty.
+Clean the recoil starter. recoil starter does not return to initial position.
+Insufficient pretension of the spring.
+Check the pretension of the spring; adjust if necessary.
+Spring broken.
+Replace the recoil starter.
+Low engine power.
+Air filter clogged.
+Clean the air filter, replace if necessary.
+Throttle cable defective.
+Have it checked by qualified expert personnel.
+Engine defective.
+Have it checked by qualified expert personnel.
+Carburettor defective.
+Have it checked by qualified expert personnel.
+Engine overheats.
+Lack of cooling air.
+Clean the air filter, replace if necessary.
+Clean the cooling fins and the cooling air intake openings.
+Engine stops.
+Fuel system clogged.
+Clean the fuel strainer.